Why use Indigoextra?

-Guest blogging improves your search engine ranking directly in two ways: having links placed on high-authority blogs that themselves rank well factors into Google’s algorithm to improve your ranking.
-At the same time, these links draw interested visitors to your website, thereby increasing your web traffic and further improving your ranking on Google.
-We offer SEO guest blogging in English, French, German, Dutch, Italian and Spanish and reach out to relevant, niche sites on which to place these.
+Guest blogging improves your search engine ranking directly in two ways: A) having links placed on high-authority blogs that rank well factors into Google’s algorithm to improve your ranking and B) these links draw interested visitors to your website, thereby increasing your web traffic and further improving your ranking on Google.
+We offer SEO guest blogging in English, French, German, Dutch, Italian and Spanish, and we reach out to relevant niche sites on which to place these.

 - Social media

 No online marketing strategy can afford to ignore social media.
 It’s one of the easiest ways to connect with your target audience in multiple countries.
-We create and manage country-specific social media profiles on Facebook, Twitter, Google+ and Pinterest and can also run Facebook advertising campaigns and provide image and infographic sharing services.
+We create and manage country-specific social media profiles on Facebook, Twitter, Google+ and Pinterest.
+We can also run Facebook advertising campaigns and provide image and infographic sharing services.

 - Directory submissions

 Like blogs, directories help to direct more traffic to your page while boosting your ranking on Google.
-Many people actually use directories to find the product or service they’re looking for, and at the same time, industry-specific directories generate high-quality, organic links to your site.
-Most directories require unique content and have a strict word limit, meaning that you cannot simply copy-paste the ‘about us’ section from your website.
+Many people actually use directories to find the product or service they’re looking for.
+At the same time, industry-specific directories generate high-quality, organic links to your site.
+Most directories require unique content and have a strict word limit, meaning you cannot simply copy and paste the ‘about us’ section from your website.
 We write short, unique descriptions of your company and submit these to relevant directories in your target country.

 Images & Infographics

-While SEO is for the most part focused on written content, images can be a powerful tool in the right hands.
+While SEO mostly focuses on written content, images can be a powerful tool if used properly.
 There are several different ways in which images combined with written text can be leveraged to generate more visibility and traffic to your website.
 Unique images and graphics that are funny, educative or informative tend to rake in far more ‘likes’ than ordinary images.

-Indigoextra’s in-house graphic design team works with our writers to provide a variety of image-based content to share on your website, on third-party blogs and on social media:
+Indigoextra’s in-house graphic design team works with our writers to provide a variety of image-based content to share on your website, third-party blogs and social media: